-The last bullet of the summary above, more in-phase MSE export via vertical advection, 572 is primarily explained by variations in the omega profile.
-The tilt of the profile at the 573 leading edge of the convection gets steeper as the time scale gets longer.
-This implies that 574 the second baroclinic structure of the omega profile becomes less robust in the early stage 575 of the convection.
-On the MJO time scale, the leading edge tilt becomes very steep, and 576 the overall omega structure becomes closer to the first baroclinic mode.
-Consequently, the 577 vertical component of the normalized gross moist stability (NGMS) becomes more a constant 578 quantity which is nearly independent of the convective life-cycle.
-In contrast, on the shorter 579 time scales where a second baroclinic mode is prominent, the vertical NGMS has large time-580 dependency, thus the values of the vertical NGMS vary significantly along the convective 581 life-cycle.
-The horizontal component of the NGMS doesn't have a consistent pattern among 582 the different time scales since the horizontal MSE advection behaves in significantly different 583 ways on the different time scales.
-584
+The last bullet of the summary above, more in-phase MSE export via vertical advection is primarily explained by variations in the omega profile.
+The tilt of the profile at the leading edge of the convection gets steeper as the time scale gets longer.
+This implies that the second baroclinic structure of the omega profile becomes less robust in the early stage of the convection.
+On the MJO time scale, the leading-edge tilt becomes very steep, and the overall omega structure becomes closer to the first baroclinic mode.
+Consequently, the vertical component of the normalized gross moist stability (NGMS) becomes more a constant quantity that is nearly independent of the convective life cycle.
+In contrast, on the shorter time scales where a second baroclinic mode is prominent, the vertical NGMS has large time dependency; thus, the values of the vertical NGMS vary significantly along the convective life cycle.
+The horizontal component of the NGMS does not have a consistent pattern among the different time scales since the horizontal MSE advection behaves in significantly different ways on the different time scales.

-Furthermore, our results shown in Fig. 2d, the MSE budgets in the MJO event, reinforce 585 the view of the MJO dynamics which has been emerging from recent MJO studies (e.g., Kim 586 et al. 2014; Sobel et al. 2014) in the following ways: 1) The radiative heating and surface 587 fluxes destabilize the MJO disturbance by amplifying and maintaining MSE anomalies.
-2) 588 The vertical advection stabilizes the disturbance by exporting the MSE and canceling the 589 effects of the radiative heating and surface fluxes.
-3) The horizontal advection plays a 590 significant role in the eastward propagation by providing moistening ahead (in the negative 591 lags, or to the east of), drying behind (in the positive lags, or to the west of) the active phase.
-592 Although there are differences between the different MJO events, our results in general show 593 significant commonalities with those view points.
-594
+Furthermore, our results shown in Fig. 2d, the MSE budgets in the MJO event, reinforce the view of the MJO dynamics which has been emerging from recent MJO studies (e.g., Kim et al. 2014; Sobel et al. 2014) in the following ways: 1) The radiative heating and surface fluxes destabilize the MJO disturbance by amplifying and maintaining MSE anomalies.
+2) The vertical advection stabilizes the disturbance by exporting the MSE and canceling the effects of the radiative heating and surface fluxes.
+3) The horizontal advection plays a significant role in the eastward propagation by providing moistening ahead (in the negative lags, or to the east of) and drying behind (in the positive lags, or to the west of) the active phase.
+Although there are differences between the different MJO events, our results, in general, show significant commonalities with those viewpoints.

-Finally, we should acknowledge again that we are uncertain about whether or not the 595 results shown for the longer time scale variability (~ 10 day and the MJO time scales) 596 represent statistically significant patterns because of the lack of the degrees of freedom.
-597 Our results for the MJO timescale are broadly consistent with published work on MSE 598 budgets observed during the DYNAMO field campaign by Sobel et al. (2014), though we 599 find the vertical NGMS less variable over an MJO life-cycle, possibly due to our use of the 600 Lanczos filter rather than a running mean.
-For more accurate and solid conclusions, we need 601 to investigate more data sets such as ERA-Interim and TRMM which contain much longer 602 time-series than the TOGA COARE data.
-We would also like to repeat our analysis using 603 DYNAMO data in future work.
-604
+Finally, we should acknowledge again that we are uncertain about whether the results shown for the longer time-scale variability (~10-day and the MJO time scales) represent statistically significant patterns because of the lack of the degrees of freedom.
+Our results for the MJO time scale are broadly consistent with published work on MSE budgets observed during the DYNAMO field campaign by Sobel et al. (2014), though we find the vertical NGMS less variable over an MJO life cycle, possibly owing to our use of the Lanczos filter rather than a running mean.
+For more accurate and solid conclusions, we need to investigate more datasets such as ERA-Interim and TRMM, which contain much longer time series than the TOGA COARE data.
+We would also like to repeat our analysis using DYNAMO data in future work.

-605 Acknowledgments.

-We would like to thank Professor Gregory J. Tripoli and Professor Matthew H. Hitchman for reading Kuniaki Inoue's M.S. thesis describing this study.
+Acknowledgments.
+We thank Professor Gregory J. Tripoli and Professor Matthew H. Hitchman for reading Kuniaki Inoue's M.S. thesis describing this study.
 We also thank Professor Adam Sobel and Professor Hirohiko Masunaga for providing useful comments in a personal conversation.
-Useful and constructive comments from two anonymous reviewers which improved the original draft are gratefully acknowledged.
+Useful and constructive comments from two anonymous reviewers that improved the original draft are gratefully acknowledged.
 Finally, we thank Dr. George N. Kiladis and Dr. Patrick T. Haertel, who kindly reproduced their Q1 structure plots and clarified our concern.
 This research is supported by NASA Grant NNX12AL96G.